Industrial

 • Better field coordination around phased commissioning

-Data Center Construction for New Braunfels and nearby corridor markets
+Data Center Construction across New Braunfels and the I-35 corridor

 How this scope fits the New Braunfels corridor.